alishokri1661s/LL1-Parser/README.md

 # LL1-Parser

-To run the code first download the zip file of project and extract it <br/>
+To run the code first download the zip file of the project and extract it <br/>
 then execute the run.bat file.
 <br /><br />
 Make sure the input grammar is LL(1).<br />